Ricketts Glen State Park: Geology and climate

 Ricketts Glen State Park covers two different physiographic provinces: the Allegheny Plateau in the north, and the Ridge-and-Valley Appalachians in the south.
 The boundary between these is a steep escarpment known as the Allegheny Front, which rises up to 1200 ft above the land to the south.
 Within the park, Kitchen Creek has its headwaters on the dissected plateau, then drops approximately 1000 ft down the Allegheny Front in 2.25 mi.
 Much of this drop occurs in Glen Leigh and Ganoga Glen, two narrow valleys carved by branches of Kitchen Creek, which come together at Waters Meet.
 Ricketts Glen lies south of and downstream from Waters Meet, and here the terrain becomes less steep.
 There are 24 named waterfalls in the three glens.

 The rocks exposed in the park were formed in the Devonian and Carboniferous periods between 370 and 340 million years ago, when the land was part of the coastline of a shallow sea that covered a great portion of what is now North America.
 The high mountains to the east of the sea gradually eroded, causing a build-up of sediment made up primarily of clay, sand and gravel.

 Tremendous pressure caused the formation of the sedimentary rocks that are found in the park and in the Kitchen Creek drainage basin: sandstone, shale, siltstone, and conglomerates.

 There are four distinct rock formations within Ricketts Glen State Park.
-The most recent and highest of these is the late Mississippian Mauch Chunk Formation, composed of "grayish-red shale, siltstone, sandstone, and some conglomerate".
+The most recent and highest of these is the late Mississippian-era Mauch Chunk Formation, composed of "grayish-red shale, siltstone, sandstone, and some conglomerate".
 This forms the highest points on the Allegheny Plateau and is found north of Lake Jean, forming the land beneath the Red Rocks Job Corps Center and Cherry Ridge to the east.
 The next formation below this is the Mississippian Pocono Formation, which is buff or gray sandstone with conglomerate and siltstone inclusions.
 This forms most of the Allegheny Plateau and underlies the park office, Lake Jean and the former Lakes Rose and Leigh.
 The boulders of the Midway Crevasse, which the Highland Trail passes through, are Pocono Formation sandstone.

 F.L.
 Ricketts Falls is a wedding cake type waterfall, cascading 38 ft over Huntley Mountain Formation rock.